 The challenge of globalization is to produce affordable consumer goods in factories where workers are safe and treated with dignity.

-Manufacturing is essential to other high value-added sectors and is a major source of employment around the world.
+Manufacturing is a major source of employment around the world.
 Global supply chains link thousands of firms across cultural, political, and economic boundaries.
 In different industries – apparel, electronics, footwear, food, and toys, among others – the expansion of global supply chains has provided developing countries with much-needed investment, employment, technology, and access to international markets.
 At the same time, the social and environmental consequences of global supply chains have provoked significant controversies over the role of multinational brands and their local suppliers.